HamidAliakbarlou/Forecast-Electricity-Bid-Strategy/README.md

 ## Project Overview

-We aimed to improve the precision of bidding strategy forecasting in Alberta's electricity market by employing time series models.
+The goal of this project was to improve the precision of bidding strategy forecasting in Alberta's electricity market by employing time series models.
 Leveraging generator-level hourly bid data from 2008 to 2022, focusing on bids from one firm (TransAlta), we assessed bid functions, fluctuations, and market volatility.
-Time series models (AR, ARIMA, SARIMA) with an exogenous variable were utilized to forecast bidding strategies.
+To do this, Time series models with an exogenous variable (ARX, ARIMAX, SARIMAX) were utilized to forecast bidding strategies.

 ## Main Goals